Published: May 24, 2024

 I recently upgraded to Ubuntu 20.04 LTS, but my experience wasn't as smooth as I'd hoped.
 Here's why I decided to switch back to Windows and my setup process for an optimal development environment.

-• The upgrade to 20.04 LTS caused my system to stop working due to endless issues with NVIDIA drivers.
+The upgrade to 20.04 LTS caused my system to stop working due to endless issues with NVIDIA drivers.
 Despite trying multiple versions (450, 460, 470), the problems persisted.
-I wasn't the only one, and many other people faced similar challenges.
+I wasn't the only one facing these challenges.

-• The time I spent troubleshooting these issues on Stack Overflow or AskUbuntu could have been used more productively in my opinion.
+The time I spent troubleshooting these issues on Stack Overflow and AskUbuntu could have been used more productively.
+This became the catalyst for reconsidering my entire development setup.

 For developers interested in optimizing their Windows setup, here's how I configured my environment for a seamless development experience.